Chazz Surratt

-Chazz Surratt (born February 16, 1997) is an American professional football linebacker for the Seattle Seahawks of the National Football League (NFL).
+Chazz Surratt (born February 16, 1997) is an American professional football outside linebacker for the Seattle Seahawks of the National Football League (NFL).
 He played college football for the North Carolina Tar Heels, where he began his career as a quarterback before transitioning to linebacker, and was selected by the Minnesota Vikings in the third round of the 2021 NFL draft.

 Early life

 Surratt attended East Lincoln High School in Denver, North Carolina.
 He helped lead the East Lincoln football team to victories in the 2012 2A and 2014 2AA NCHSAA state championship games.
 A highly regarded high school quarterback, Surratt was a two-time first-team Associated Press (AP) All-State selection.
-During his senior year, Surratt was named North Carolina AP Offensive Player of the Year, as well being a Parade All-America and Parade National Player of the Year.
-Surratt also set the high school state record for most career touchdowns with 229.
+During his senior year, Surratt was named North Carolina AP Offensive Player of the Year, as well as being a Parade All-America and Parade National Player of the Year.
+Surratt would set the North Carolina high school state record for most career touchdowns with 229.
+He was also honored as the 2014–15 NCHSAA Male Athlete of the Year.